cossacklabs/acra-engineering-demo/README.md

 ---

 # Example 8.
-SQL injections prevention with Acra
+SQL injection prevention, AcraCensor

 Learn how to configure AcraCensor – SQL firewall – to allow or deny specific queries and make your application more steady against SQL injections.